AlfredMungaMbaru/Alx_DjangoLearnLab/django_blog/README.md

 **⚠️ Note:** Change these credentials in production environments!

 ## Usage

+### Authentication System

+#### User Registration
+1. Navigate to `/register/` or click "Register" in the navigation
+2. Fill out the registration form with username, email, and password
+3. Optionally provide first and last name
+4. Submit the form to create your account and automatically log in

+#### User Login
+1. Navigate to `/login/` or click "Login" in the navigation
+2. Enter your username and password
+3. Submit to log in and access personalized features

+#### Profile Management
+1. While logged in, navigate to `/profile/` or click "Profile"
+2. View your account information and statistics
+3. Update your profile details as needed
+4. See a list of all your blog posts

 ### Viewing Blog Posts
 - Navigate to the home page to see all published blog posts